Poole Old Town

 Once one of the busiest ports in Britain, Poole built its wealth through trade with Europe and North America, particularly during the 18th century when merchants prospered from the Newfoundland trade.

-Today, that legacy lives on in the architecture – from grand townhouses to historic warehouses – giving the Old Town a timeless, almost village-like feel right in the heart of Poole.
+Today, that legacy lives on in the architecture – from grand townhouses to historic warehouses – giving the Old Town a timeless, village-like feel right in the heart of Poole.

 Discover the history – The Cockle Trail